Coinsnap/Coinsnap-for-Contactform7/readme.txt

-=== Coinsnap for Contact Form 7-plugin ===
+=== Bitcoin Payment for Contact Form 7 ===
 Contributors: coinsnap
-Tags:  Coinsnap, Contact Form 7, Bitcoin, Lightning Requires at least: 6.2
+Tags:  Coinsnap, Contact Form 7, Bitcoin, Lightning Tested up to: 6.7
-Requires PHP: 7.4
-Tested up to: 6.7.1
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Coinsnap for Contact Form 7-plugin allows you to accept Bitcoin Lightning payments from within any forms you created with Contact Form 7.
+With this Bitcoin payment plugin for Contact Form 7 you can now offer products, downloads, bookings or get donations in Bitcoin right in your forms!

 == Description ==